amenjalal94/amenjalal94.github.io/README.md

 I have a Bachelors in economics from Yale University.

-Before starting the PhD, I worked at the World Bank as research analyst at the [Development Impact Evaluation](https://www.worldbank.org/en/research/dime) group and [ID4D](https://id4d.worldbank.org).
+Before starting the PhD, I worked at the World Bank as a research analyst at the [Development Impact Evaluation](https://www.worldbank.org/en/research/dime) group and [ID4D](https://id4d.worldbank.org).

 I am also a Graduate Student Fellow at [CERP](https://www.cerp.org.pk).